balena-os/leviathan/documentation/quickstart-testbot.md

 }
 ```

-Here, we are assuming that the device under test (DUT) is a `raspberrypi3`.
 The suite and the image property points to a valid test suite and balenaOS image that is going to be tested with.

 ## Start your first test run